Turning Point Brands (NYSE:TPB) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Turning Point Brands (NYSE:TPB) from a hold rating to a buy rating in a research report sent to investors on Wednesday, Zacks.com reports.
-They currently have $50.00 price objective on the stock.
+Zacks Investment Research upgraded shares of Turning Point Brands (NYSE:TPB) from a hold rating to a buy rating in a research note released on Tuesday morning, Zacks.com reports.
+They currently have $50.00 price target on the stock.

 According to Zacks, “Turning Point Brands, Inc. provides tobacco products.
 The Company’s product consists of moist snuff, loose leaf chewing tobacco, cigarette papers, make-your-own cigar wraps and cigar smoking tobacco, cigars and liquid and tobacco vapour.
 Its portfolio of brands includes Zig-Zag(R), Beech-Nut(R) and Stoker’s(R).
 Turning Point Brands, Inc. is based in Louisville, Kentucky. “

-Separately, B. Riley upped their price objective on Turning Point Brands from $63.00 to $65.00 and gave the stock a buy rating in a report on Wednesday, July 28th.
+Separately, B. Riley lifted their price objective on Turning Point Brands from $63.00 to $65.00 and gave the stock a buy rating in a research note on Wednesday, July 28th.

-Turning Point Brands (NYSE:TPB) last posted its quarterly earnings data on Monday, July 26th.
-The company reported $0.84 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.19.
+Turning Point Brands (NYSE:TPB) last announced its quarterly earnings results on Monday, July 26th.
+The company reported $0.84 earnings per share for the quarter, topping analysts’ consensus estimates of $0.65 by $0.19.
 Turning Point Brands had a return on equity of 51.99% and a net margin of 10.84%.
-The firm had revenue of $122.60 million during the quarter, compared to analysts’ expectations of $106.22 million.
-During the same period in the prior year, the business earned $0.71 EPS.
-The company’s revenue for the quarter was up 16.8% compared to the same quarter last year.
-On average, research analysts anticipate that Turning Point Brands will post 2.85 earnings per share for the current year.
+The company had revenue of $122.60 million during the quarter, compared to analysts’ expectations of $106.22 million.
+During the same quarter in the previous year, the firm earned $0.71 earnings per share.
+The business’s quarterly revenue was up 16.8% compared to the same quarter last year.
+As a group, research analysts expect that Turning Point Brands will post 2.85 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, October 8th.
-Investors of record on Friday, September 17th will be issued a dividend of $0.055 per share.
-This represents a $0.22 annualized dividend and a yield of 0.49%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 8th.
+Stockholders of record on Friday, September 17th will be paid a $0.055 dividend.
 The ex-dividend date of this dividend is Thursday, September 16th.
-Turning Point Brands’s dividend payout ratio is presently 7.83%.
+This represents a $0.22 dividend on an annualized basis and a dividend yield of 0.46%.
+Turning Point Brands’s payout ratio is presently 7.83%.

-In related news, major shareholder General L.P.
-Standard sold 818,000 shares of the stock in a transaction dated Tuesday, August 3rd.
-The stock was sold at an average price of $50.65, for a total transaction of $41,431,700.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Corporate insiders own 4.80% of the company’s stock.
+In other news, major shareholder General L.P.
+Standard sold 818,000 shares of Turning Point Brands stock in a transaction dated Tuesday, August 3rd.
+The stock was sold at an average price of $50.65, for a total value of $41,431,700.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Insiders own 4.80% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Thrivent Financial for Lutherans raised its position in Turning Point Brands by 4.1% during the 2nd quarter.
-Thrivent Financial for Lutherans now owns 1,560,944 shares of the company’s stock valued at $71,444,000 after purchasing an additional 62,076 shares during the last quarter.
-BlackRock Inc. raised its position in Turning Point Brands by 9.9% during the 2nd quarter.
-BlackRock Inc. now owns 985,127 shares of the company’s stock valued at $45,090,000 after purchasing an additional 88,855 shares during the last quarter.
-Vanguard Group Inc. raised its position in Turning Point Brands by 2.3% during the 2nd quarter.
-Vanguard Group Inc. now owns 778,361 shares of the company’s stock valued at $35,626,000 after purchasing an additional 17,214 shares during the last quarter.
-Barclays PLC raised its position in shares of Turning Point Brands by 94.6% in the 1st quarter.
-Barclays PLC now owns 537,153 shares of the company’s stock worth $28,023,000 after acquiring an additional 261,074 shares in the last quarter.
-Finally, DG Capital Management LLC raised its position in shares of Turning Point Brands by 60.3% in the 2nd quarter.
-DG Capital Management LLC now owns 430,258 shares of the company’s stock worth $19,693,000 after acquiring an additional 161,898 shares in the last quarter.
-84.17% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Royal Bank of Canada increased its stake in Turning Point Brands by 270.6% during the first quarter.
+Royal Bank of Canada now owns 882 shares of the company’s stock valued at $46,000 after acquiring an additional 644 shares during the period.
+Financial Management Professionals Inc. increased its stake in Turning Point Brands by 57.5% during the second quarter.
+Financial Management Professionals Inc. now owns 3,082 shares of the company’s stock valued at $141,000 after acquiring an additional 1,125 shares during the period.
+Citigroup Inc. increased its stake in Turning Point Brands by 231.4% during the second quarter.
+Citigroup Inc. now owns 3,294 shares of the company’s stock valued at $150,000 after acquiring an additional 2,300 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank increased its stake in Turning Point Brands by 63.4% during the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,494 shares of the company’s stock valued at $160,000 after acquiring an additional 1,356 shares during the period.
+Finally, Metropolitan Life Insurance Co NY increased its stake in Turning Point Brands by 147,033.3% during the second quarter.
+Metropolitan Life Insurance Co NY now owns 4,414 shares of the company’s stock valued at $202,000 after acquiring an additional 4,411 shares during the period.
+Hedge funds and other institutional investors own 84.17% of the company’s stock.

 Turning Point Brands Company Profile